- Licence manager

 - Application signing license

-This is a new licensing model to deal with environment such as AWS where the hosted servers constantly change its machine ID (which is tied to the license) and as a result the license activated becomes invalid.
-And it becomes a hustle for developers to always have to re-activate the license on customers’ system.
+This is a new licensing model to deal with environments such as AWS where the hosted servers where they constantly change their machine ID (which is tied to the license) and as a result the license activated becomes invalid; which has becomes a problem for developers to re-activate the license on their customers’ system.
 To try to avoid such nightmare and reduce the amount of admin and paper work, we have set up a new way of how license and license activation is controlled and invoiced.

 Installed licences can be deleted in different ways as described in the following steps: Programmatically You could do something like this from your code: NET (c#) DicomLicense.DeactivateOnline(CustomerInfo1, CustomerInfo2) COM (VB6) Dim lg As New DicomLicenseGlobal lg.CurrentLicense.DeactivateOnline(CustomerInfo1, CustomerInfo2) XDS (C#) XdsLicense.DeactivateOnline(CustomerInfo1, CustomerInfor2) CustomerInfo1 & CustomerInfo2 are useful fields which are passed to our accounts department to inform them of which machine has been deactivated.
 Use our Licence manager tool You could download the sample project from our examples page, the Licence Manager project is a simple GUI that runs the above commands: